dwyl/image-classifier/README.md

 ## 4.3 Image pre-processing

 As we've noted before,
-we need to **pre-process the image before feeding it to the model**.
+we need to **pre-process the image before passing it to the model**.
 For this, we have three main steps:

 - removing the [`alpha` ](https://en.wikipedia.org/wiki/Alpha_compositing)